FriesischScott/UncertaintyQuantification.jl/docs/src/manual/bayesianupdating.md

 In practice, a random number $r \sim U(0,1)$ is sampled, and the candidate sample is accepted if $a \leq r$.

-As an example consider a data sequence `Y` as the outcome of 100 Bernoulli trials with unknown success probability `p` (here p=0.8).
+As an example consider a synthetic data sequence `Y` as the outcome of 100 Bernoulli trials with unknown success probability `p` (here p=0.8).

 ```@example metropolis
 using UncertaintyQuantification # hide